pulleee/dotfiles_win11/README.md

 Create Windows PowerShell '$PROFILE' home directory. 'mkdir C:\Users\<user>\WindowsPowerShell\'

 Vim: Vim on Windows creates annoying temp files.
 To prevent this and keep my config, copy the '\_vimrc' into your $VIM directory.
 Default should be: 'xcopy .\vim\_vimrc C:\Program Files\Vim\_vimrc'

+---

+### TODO

+- install ps1 script
+- add other needed apps and configs